World Chess Arena

 World Chess Arena (formerly FIDE Online Arena) is the official Internet chess server of the International Chess Federation (FIDE), operated by World Chess Plc (LSE: CHSS).
 It is the only online platform where players can obtain official FIDE-recognized ratings and online titles.
 As of 2025, the platform is hosted on and marketed under the unified World Chess brand.

 History

 The Arena was first announced by FIDE in 2013, with a test version going live in August and a full launch on 4 April 2014, inaugurated by then-FIDE President Kirsan Ilyumzhinov.

 In its early years the platform offered official online ratings and a new set of internet-only FIDE titles: Arena Grandmaster (AGM), Arena International Master (AIM), Arena FIDE Master (AFM), and Arena Candidate Master (ACM).
-These titles were designed for the online environment but were listed on players’ official FIDE profiles.
+These titles were designed for the online environment but are listed on players' official FIDE profiles.

 In 2019 the operation of the Arena was transferred to World Chess, the company which had previously organised the 2014, 2016, and 2018 World Chess Championships.
 Since then the service has been gradually integrated into the broader World Chess ecosystem of events, merchandise, and media.